Calendar of Events

 After the event's premiere date, the video and presentation materials remain available and added to our YouTube Playlists.

-• Audience skill level: intermediate (all are welcome!)
+• Audience skill level: beginner to experienced (all are welcome!)

 • Presentation slides and handout